-Prevent Suicide Wisconsin (PSW) is a statewide public-private partnership whose mission is to reduce the number of people who die by suicide in Wisconsin.
+Prevent Suicide Wisconsin (PSW) is a statewide public-private partnership whose mission is to reduce the number of people who attempt and/or die by suicide in Wisconsin.
 By working together we seek to:

 - Provide hope to people with lived experience of suicide.